mattst/SublimeFindResultsBufferUtils/README.md

 ### Key Bindings

-The default key bindings will only be activated if the *Find Results* buffer is currently open.
+The default key bindings will only be activated if the *Find Results* buffer is currently open (see: *Context Handling* below).

 Since `F4` is used for the *Find Results* buffer's show *Next/Previous* result keys, the same keys, prefixed by `ctrl+k`, are used to show the *First/Last* result.
-Likewise variations of the `F` key are used to switch focus to, and to close, the *Find Results* buffer due to its use in initiating the find.
+Likewise, due to the `F` key's use in initiating *Find in Files*, the same key is used to switch focus to, and to close, the *Find Results* buffer.

 Linux / Windows: